DrewBradfordXYZ/quickbase-copy/README.md

 # If you choose to not update .env do not run this command.
 # You may update code pages manually with the files in /dist.

-# To automatically update code pages,
+# To update code pages automatically:
 npm run quickbase

 # Your code pages are now updated with app content